SAVE 15% OFF 15% OFF Use Code EPX15 *

 Hematology, biochemistry, and TT4 should be evaluated prior to initiating treatment and monitored after 3 weeks and 6 weeks of treatment.
 Thereafter, bloodwork should be monitored every 3 months and the dose adjusted as necessary.
 Cats receiving doses greater than 10 mg per day should be monitored more frequently.

 Felimazole tablets are given by mouth.
-Methimazole, the active ingredient, is very bitter.
+The active ingredient is very bitter.
 Felimazole comes as a coated tablet for ease of administration.
 Do not break or crush the tablet.
 Always follow the dosage instructions provided by your veterinarian.
 If you have difficulty giving the medication, contact your veterinarian.
 Wash hands with soap and water after giving the medication.

 Blood levels of thyroid hormone will be checked by your veterinarian at regular intervals, and the dose increased or decreased as needed.
 The lowest effective dose should be used.